nakibabedin/FinalProjectSoftDev/README.md

 Tweeting: Once logged in, users can compose and post tweets, limited to a certain character count (e.g., 280 characters).
 Share your thoughts, ideas, or interesting findings with the world!

 Timeline: Users can view a chronological feed of tweets from the people they follow.
 Stay updated with the latest posts from your friends and favorite accounts.

+Following and Followers: Users can follow other accounts to see their tweets on their timeline.
+They can also view their list of followers and manage their own followership.
+Likes and Retweets: Show appreciation for tweets by liking them.
+Users can also retweet interesting posts to share them with their own followers.